top of page

 Where Rebound Adjustment Fits in Performance Suspension

+As suspension stages increase, adjustability typically increases as well.
 Higher-level performance packages include additional tuning capability because they are built for riders who demand more control.

 Top-tier systems, such as our Black Label Elite•4 suspension systems, incorporate advanced rear rebound adjustment.
 This allows riders to fine-tune how quickly the rear suspension recovers after compression, improving traction, stability, and predictability in aggressive terrain.